smartmontools/docker-build/README.md

 # smartmontools/docker-build

-Docker file to build smartmontools images with all required dependencies
+Docker file to build smartmontools images with all required dependencies.
+It generates docker image used in [smartmontools CircleCI](https://circleci.com/gh/smartmontools/smartmontools) to provide automated builds.

 ## About